How to commission a hand woven textile

 - the way ends are finished (hemmed, straight fringe, knotted fringe or tassels)

 The client will be involved once the warp has been designed and added to the loom.
-The client can then choose the fibre/colour of the weft yarn.
+Fibre/colour of the weft yarn can be chosen.

 - from a selection of weft fibres in a range of colours